 We talk a lot about gamification and how badges, experience points and leaderboards help to encourage learners to try harder, log on more often and push their development forward.
 We’ve found time and again that gamification is the answer to the issue of securing learner engagement.

 Now, for learners that are naturally competitive, tough competition will be very motivating, rather than disheartening.
 They’ll be more likely to complete their assigned eLearning modules, explore their Learning Management System and do everything they can to gain extra points and badges because they want to climb up the leaderboard.
 The difficulty makes it worth it!

 Of course, we’re not saying that learners are never demotivated by leaderboards.
 After all, as we said above, everyone is different.

-But one of the great things about leaderboards in learning – and particularly the leaderboards on our Academy Platform Learning Management System – is that there are many different leaderboards which learners can top for doing different things.
+But one of the great things about leaderboards in learning – and particularly the leaderboards on our Growth Engineering LMS – is that there are many different leaderboards which learners can top for doing different things.

-Company-wide leaderboard: All learners are involved in this leaderboard.
+Company-wide leaderboard means that you involve all your learners in it.
 The more eLearning modules/tests/assessments they do and the more they interact with their LMS (by searching, exploring and sharing on social media) the higher they climb up the leaderboard.

 So even if they think they have no chance of reaching the top spot on the company-wide leaderboard, there’s still a chance that they can be named an expert in their own topic of interest.
 And doesn’t everyone want to be called an expert sometimes?